The Faculty of Society & Design offers scholarships and bursaries (collectively termed 'financial aid') to eligible students. Please note that:

 The Bond University Film and Television Awards (BUFTA) is a short film competition open to any secondary school student in Australia.
 Students are encouraged to enter short films made as part of school assessments or as independent projects.
 There are six categories for films to be entered into: Drama, Comedy, Documentary, Animation, Experimental and Music Video.

-There are several prizes for winners with the overall winner receiving a full scholarship to study Film and Television at Bond University.
+There are several prizes for winners with the overall winner receiving a full scholarship to study a Bachelor of Film and Television at Bond University.

 Approval of Scholarships